 David L. Davies, Ph.D.

 Dr. Davies is the Lutterloh Professor of Medical Education Excellence.
 He co-directs the Division of Clinical Anatomy and serves as the course director for the College of Medicine Human Structure module.
 Previously, he has served as director of the Neurobiology Graduate Program, the Medical Microanatomy course and the graduate Cellular and Developmental Neuroscience course.
-He serves as an advisor for the Compton Academic House, one of the College of Medicine’s seven learning communities, and currently is vice president of the Society for the History of Medicine and the Health Professions.
+He serves as an advisor for the Compton Academic House.
 As co-chair of the College of Medicine Subcommittee on Basic Science Education, his interests encompass issues related to curriculum structure, LCME accreditation, environmental/climate health education and compassionate offramps for students in jeopardy.
-Dr. Davies has been a member of the American Association for Anatomy (AAA) since 1985, the American Association of Clinical Anatomists since 2012, and the Society for Neuroscience since 1982.
+Dr. Davies is a member of the American Association for Anatomy (AAA) , the American Association of Clinical Anatomists (AACA), the International Association of Medical Science Educators (IAMSE), and the Society for Neuroscience (SfN).

 Kevin Phelan, Ph.D.